cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 In addition, SQL clients and DB Console clients must be able to reach the nodes.
 The client must authenticate the server with a certificate signed by a trusted CA, and the server mustu authenticate the client, either with its own certificate, or with another method, such as username/password.

-Therefore, the nodes must each have a private key/public certificate pair where the public certificate is shared by a common CA (called the **node CA** here).
+Therefore, the nodes must each have a private key/public certificate pair where the public certificates have been signed by a common CA (called the **node CA** here).

-If the client is to use mutual authentication, as illustrated here, the client must have a private key/public certificate pair, where they public certificate is signed by a CA trusted by the nodes, i.e. the CA's public certificate must be in the nodes' trust stores.
+If the client is to use mutual authentication, as illustrated here, the client must have a private key/public certificate pair, where the public certificate is signed by a CA trusted by the nodes, i.e. the CA's public certificate must be in the nodes' trust stores.

 <img src="{{ 'images/v22.1/certs_signing.png' | relative_url }}" alt="certificate signing relationships diagram" style="max-width:60%" />

-Figure 2.
+Figure 3.
 Relationships between private keys and public certificates in a typical PKI architecture for a CockroachDB Cluster.

 <img src="{{ 'images/v22.1/certs_requests.png' | relative_url }}" alt="certificate signing relationships diagram" style="max-width:60%" />

-Figure 3.
+Figure 4.
 Certificate authentication Relationships between private keys and public certificates in an example PKI architecture for a CockroachDB Cluster.

 ## CockroachDB's TLS support and operating modes